mohyaz11/OptimumSetupBook/manuscript/MultiTenancyApps.md

 ![](images/multitenancyapp-iissettingswithprojectvariable.png)

 For the majority of the tenants the default value is perfectly fine.
 But in other cases we want to overwrite that variable.
-For example, maybe in production we want to call the domain name for Coca-Cola `productionoctofxcoke.octopusdemos.app` instead of `productionoctofxcoca-cola.octopusdemos.app`.
+For example, maybe in production we want to call the domain name for Coca-Cola `productionoctofxcoke.octopusdemos.com` instead of `productionoctofxcoca-cola.octopusdemos.com`.
 By going back to tenant screen and changing the variables we can.

 ![](images/multitenancyapp-overwriteprojectvariable.png)